wp-plugins/bbp-private-groups/readme.txt

 == Changelog ==

+1.9.1  Fix for moderator role in group views

+1.9 fix to forum subscription display in profile

+1.8.1  bug fix for search function returning incorrect data when allowed posts was nil

+1.8 bug fix where forum is top level forum topic/reply/forum types implemented throughout

+1.7 Moderators can now be set to moderate all forums or just their group ones (plus any open forums) Improved topic filtering to speed performance allow Super sticky topics to be seen by all forums

+1.6 Shortcode [bbp-topic-form] now only shows allowed forums

+1.5 Amended to have unlimited groups

+1.4.1 compatibility with 'mark as read' plugin

+1.3 topics and replies paging fixed

+1.2 Author and replies issues fixed

+1.1 Minor changes

 1.0 Version 1

-1.1 Minor changes

-1.2 Author and replies issues fixed

-1.3 topics and replies paging fixed

-1.4.1 compatibility with 'mark as read' plugin

-1.5 Amended to have unlimited groups

-1.6 Shortcode [bbp-topic-form] now only shows allowed forums

-1.7 Moderators can now be set to moderate all forums or just their group ones (plus any open forums) Improved topic filtering to speed performance allow Super sticky topics to be seen by all forums

-1.8 bug fix where forum is top level forum topic/reply/forum types implemented throughout

-1.8.1  bug fix for search function returning incorrect data when allowed posts was nil